vernonclarke/Day_R_analysis/README.md

   R can be downloaded [here](https://www.R-project.org/).
 If you prefer to work with `RStudio`, it can be downloaded [here](https://posit.co/products/open-source/rstudio/).

   Only the R console was used for analysis.
 This code should work in `RStudio` although this has not been explicitly tested.

+  All the required code is included in the R file: `graphs and statistics.R`

 ## Performing Analysis